swiftlang/swift-package-manager/Documentation/DependencyHells.md

 ## Broken Software
-A package may have a dependency with an outstanding bug that is impacting usability, security, performance.
+A package may have a dependency with an outstanding bug that is impacting usability, security, or performance.
   This may simply be a matter of timeliness on the part of the package maintainers, or a disagreement about their expectations for the package.